DevExpress/testcafe-examples/examples/chain-helper-methods/README.md

 This example shows how to extract test code to chained class methods defined in a separate class.

-The `index.js` test file imports a helper class from `helper.js`.
-These helper methods execute test actions like [t.click](https://devexpress.github.io/testcafe/documentation/test-api/actions/click.html) or [t.typeText](https://devexpress.github.io/testcafe/documentation/test-api/actions/type-text.html).
-The helper methods calls can be chained like it can be done with test controller's methods.
+The `index.js` test file imports a Helper class from `helper.js`.
+The helper contains customized test actions ([t.click](https://testcafe.io/documentation/402710/reference/test-api/testcontroller/click?search#header) and [t.typeText](https://testcafe.io/documentation/402674/reference/test-api/testcontroller/typetext?search#header)), as well as additional methods that facilitate method chaining.

 Note that we import the [test controller](https://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html#test-controller) object into the helper file.
 That way, helper functions connect to the correct test controller instance without additional invocations of the `t` object.